Licensed Mental Health Counselor (LMHC) Certificate

-To be considered for graduate, non-degree-seeking certification admission to the LMHC-track program, all applicants must complete the items listed below:
+To be considered for admission as a graduate, non-degree-seeking student to the LMHC certificate program, all applicants must:

-- Official transcripts or copies of official transcripts from all colleges and universities where candidates:
+- Submit official transcripts or copies of official transcripts from all colleges and universities where candidates:

 - Earned a degree